MRazaAli/Twitter_Analysis/README.md

 5. clusters.txt has the different clusters extracted.

 6. extract_hashtags.py gets hashtags from the data and saves into csv, but can be modified.

+7. Some of the packages will need to be installed if not already on your system.